aayushxtech/aayushxtech/README.md

 ## ⚡ Fun Fact

-When I'm not coding, you might find me binge-watching sci-fi movies and web series, exploring new tech trends, or experimenting with creative UI designs!
+When I'm not coding, you might find me binge-watching sci-fi movies or web series, exploring new tech trends, or experimenting with creative UI designs!

 ---